-DfE guidance on sexual violence and harassment is referenced in Keeping Children Safe in Education and also a document in its own right.
-It would be useful for all staff to be aware of this guidance: paragraphs 45-49 cover the immediate response to a report and confidentiality which is highly relevant for all staff; the case studies section provides a helpful overview of some of the issues which may arise.
+DfE guidance on sexual violence and harassment has now been incorporated into Keeping Children Safe in Education and is no longer a document in its own right.
+It would be useful for all staff to be aware of this updated guidance: Part 5 covers the immediate response to a report, providing reassurance and confidentiality which is highly relevant for all staff; the case studies section provides a helpful overview of some of the issues which may arise.

 Any incident of sexual harassment or violence (online or offline) should be reported to the DSL who will follow the full guidance.
-Staff should work to foster a zero-tolerance culture.
+Staff should work to foster a zero-tolerance culture and maintain an attitude of 'it could happen here'.
 The guidance stresses that schools must take all forms of sexual violence and harassment seriously, explaining how it exists on a continuum and that behaviours incorrectly viewed as 'low level' are treated seriously and not allowed to perpetuate.
 The document makes specific reference to behaviours such as the careless use of language.